Wound Care Program

 The SMC Wound Care Program is a collaborative effort providing necessary treatment options in the Silver Valley.
 Our outpatient wound treatment program focuses on chronic and non-healing wounds requiring multiple visits and often lengthy treatment plans.
 Our goal is to make quality, comprehensive wound care accessible by keeping it close to home.

 Using advanced treatment modalities and an interdisciplinary team model, we help patients improve the quality of their lives.
-In partnership with physicians, nurses, and physical therapists we provide comprehensive, compassionate and effective wound healing services.
+In partnership with physicians, nurses, and home health we provide comprehensive, compassionate and effective wound healing services.

 - Cleaning/debriding wounds and applying topical medications.